By: Daniel Muncey, MPH

 Here are three benefits of cultivating lasting friendships:

-- Friends help you live healthier and longer
+1. Friends help you live healthier and longer.

 Everyone goes through hardships in life.
 Friends can help you cope with the hard times and celebrate the good times.
-Having quality friends also helps decrease the feelings of loneliness and to change or avoid unhealthy lifestyle habits.
+Having quality friends also helps decrease feelings of loneliness and change or avoid unhealthy lifestyle habits.
 They can help boost your happiness and ultimately reduce your stress level.
 The chronic stress that is associated with loneliness can lead to shorter life spans, so it’s important to schedule time to connect with friends and loved ones.
+Especially during stressful events, staying in touch with friends, even if only virtually, can help reduce anxiety and feelings of loneliness.

 Having a hard time making new friends?